- Direct Known Subclasses:

 containsNoneOf

-Checks that the subject contains no elements that correspond to any of the given elements.
-(Duplicates are irrelevant to this test, which fails if any of the subject elements correspond to any of the given elements.)
+Checks that the actual iterable contains no elements that correspond to any of the given elements. -

 -